Talking Inclusivity: Three Sisters

 Cast: Mike Turner, Elisabeth Ng, Anna Tempte, Tahirah Stanley, Ilinca Tuvene, Fabio Motta, Ran Levy, Alexander Lambie, Roberto Sanabria, Erick Betancourt, Robert Lee Leng, Stephen McFarlane, Renee Petrofes.
 Lighting Design: Jason Fok.
 Sound Design: Tom Mulvaney.
 Set Design: Victor Cervantes Jr. Props Design: Lisa Purrone.

 Joshua Young is a proud member of The Public Theater’s 2018-2019 Emerging Writers Group.
-His play Red Room on a Dark Web was a 2018 Eugene O’Neill Theater Center—National Playwrights Conference semifinalist and a 2018 SPACE on Ryder Farm semifinalist.
-He’s a founding member of The Playwriting Collective, a playwright driven initiative designed to support writers from lower economic backgrounds.
+His plays include Lime-A-Rita Racist (The Public Theater’s 2019 Spotlight Reading Series) and Red Room on a Dark Web (Primary Stages ESPA Drills 2019 Reading Series) and his writing has recently been in The Flea’s Serials and The Tank’s 7×7.
+He’s the founder of The Playwriting Collective, a 501c3 dedicated to supporting artistic voices from lower economic backgrounds.